Disabling public network access for Azure IoT Hub will disable access to built-in Azure Event Hub endpoint on 30 September 2020

 - Under Allow public network access to, check if Disabled is selected.

 - If Disabled is selected, make sure that you don’t rely on being able to read from the built-in Event Hub endpoint (for example, using Stream Analytics) while having public network access disabled.

 - If you do rely on accessing the built-in endpoint, you must enable public network access or change the setting to Selected IP ranges to set up IP filter.

-If you have questions or need more time to change the implementation, contact us before September 15, 2020, and we can preserve the legacy behavior for your IoT hub for a limited time.
+If you have any questions or need more time to change the implementation, contact us before 15 September 2020, and we can preserve the legacy behaviour for your IoT Hub for a limited time.